jacobj/Symbolic-Calculator/README.md

 - Able to show all previous expressions and answers entered
 - Able to multiply exponentials with fractions
 - 'ans' does not store the previous answer, but rather it stores the user-specified answer
-	- Please put 'ans' at the end of your expression (i.e. 2+ans)

 ### Used the following skills:
 - Polymorphism